 Your customers are your lifeline, you know that.
+You need customer feedback to improve their customer experience.

 But how much do you take into consideration how they actually feel about your brand?